 How to Fix iPhone 4s Bluetooth Problems

-Bluetooth problems are among the most common iOS problems and we’ve heard numerous complaints from iPhone 4s users in the months since the iOS 9 release date.
+Bluetooth problems are among the most common iPhone 4s problems and we’ve heard numerous complaints from iPhone 4s users in the many months since the iOS 9 release date.

 If this doesn’t work, try forgetting all of your Bluetooth connections.
 To do that, go into Bluetooth, tap the blue i in the circle and tap Forget This Device.